bertilmuth/requirementsascode/README.md

 # influences and special features
 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
 And it goes beyond them.

+You can use this library to publish DDD Domain Events without littering your code with calls to a domain event publisher.
+Instead, your command handler returns the event causing your event publisher to pick it up automatically.
+And since [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) are processes, you can use this library to implement [process managers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) as well.

 When you follow the design principles of requirements as code, you will end up with pure domain code.
 The domain code doesn't communicate with technical infrastructure, not even through interfaces.
 That's why you can test the domain code without mocking anything.
 That's similar to the idea of a [functional core and an imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).

 The use case model at the boundary represents the single source of truth for interactions started by the user.
-You can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case model.
+That's why you can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case model.
 The generated use case documents represent always up to date information about how the system works from a user's perspective.

-And since [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) are processes, you can use this library to implement [process managers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) as well.

 # getting started
 Requirements as code is available on Maven Central.